IvoFritsch/hsqldb-manager/README.md

-# HSQL Databases Manager
+# HSQLDB Manager

-Easily manage your HSQL Databases, running all of them in one single server and port.
+An standalone all-in-one jar Database + Manager utility to easily manage your HSQLDB Databases, running all of them in one single server and port.

 Haftware SI - 2018

 ## Installation:
+The HSQLDB Manager is an all-in-one jar database, you dont need to have nothing more(unless Java) installed in your machine, the installation is as easy as you may want:

 1. Extract the [hsqldb-manager.zip](https://github.com/IvoFritsch/hsqldb-manager/raw/master/hsqldb-manager.zip) in any location on your system.
 2. If you're in Linux, the `hsqlman` file must be converted into an executable using the command `chmod +x hsqlman`
 3. Add the location to your PATH variable (**If you dont want to do this, you must always call the `hsqlman.bat`/`hsqlman` via it's complete path.**)
 4. Everything's ready
+5. You may now execute all the commands bellow

 ## Usage: